 BYLAWS

 C4.03.01.
 Christ’s table is an open table.
-Therefore, participation in Holy Communion shall be open to all who believe in Jesus Christ as their Load and Savior and who believe that He is truly present in the sacrament.
+Therefore, participation in Holy Communion shall be open to all who believe in Jesus Christ as their Lord and Savior and who believe that He is truly present in the sacrament.
 All children are welcome to the table, and Holy Communion is recommended for all children.
 To equip families in the faith formation of their children, a Holy Communion class is offered regularly to families who wish to participate.

 C4.03.02.
 Record of participation in Holy Communion shall be entered into the records of the congregation.

 *C4.04.
 This congregation shall develop an organizational structure to be described in the bylaws.
 The Congregation Council shall prepare descriptions of the responsibilities of each committee, task force, or other organizational group and shall review their actions.
-Such descriptions shall be contained in continuing resolutions in the section on the Congregation Council.
+Such descriptions shall be contained in continuing resolutions in the section on the Congregation Committees.

 *C4.05.
-This congregation shall, from time to time, adopt a mission statement that will provide specific direction for its programs.
+This congregation shall adopt and periodically review a mission statement which will provide specific direction for its programs.

 BYLAWS